Skip to main content

 • TCB_ENV_ID: Your CloudBase environment ID

-Create a .github/workflows/deploy.yml file in your project root directory with the following content:
+Create .github/workflows/deploy.yml in the project root directory:

 name: Deploy to CloudBase Static Hosting